-Tice, a U.S. freelance photojournalist who contributed to The Washington Post, McClatchy, Al-Jazeera English, and several other news outlets, went missing in mid-August 2012, according to news reports.
-He was last heard from on August 13, 2012, according to his family’s website.
+Austin Tice, a U.S. freelance photojournalist who contributed to The Washington Post, McClatchy, Al-Jazeera English, and other news outlets, was detained at a checkpoint outside Damascus in August 2012 and has not been heard from since.

 According to his family, Tice was about to enter his final year at law school in 2012 when he went to Syria to tell the story of the ongoing conflict.
 In August, he traveled near Damascus to write his final pieces before departing for Lebanon, according to his family’s website.
 He got into a car in the Damascus suburb of Darayya to make the trip, but shortly after leaving was detained at a checkpoint.

 Tice appeared in a YouTube video posted on September 26, 2012.
 In the 47-second clip, a group of turbaned men shout “Allahu Akbar” (God is great) and push Tice to his knees.
 Several analysts and news reports suggested that the scenes in the video were staged, and that the segment had been shot to promote a view that Islamic extremist groups were behind the unrest in Syria.

 The Tice family said in a statement on their website on May 30, 2013, that they had not had any contact with Tice or his captors and “do not know with certainty who is holding him captive.”

 In 2014, a State Department official told CPJ that officials were working to determine Tice’s status and whereabouts.
 Previously, the Czech Republic’s ambassador had said that Tice may be detained by the Syrian government.
 The Syrian government has denied holding Tice, according to news reports citing his family.